pyscaffold/pyscaffold/docs/reasons.rst

 |

-Stable and battle-proven
+Stable and battle-tested
-    PyScaffold was created in 2014 to make the developers' life easier.
+    PyScaffold was created in 2014 to make the lives of developers easier.
-    Since then it have been used to create awesome Python packages for data science, industrial automation, academic research, telecom, web development and many other sectors.
+    Since then it has been used to create many awesome Python packages for data science, industrial automation, academic research, telecom, web development and many other sectors.

 Constantly evolving
     Stability should not come with the price of stagnation.
-    Throughout its existence, PyScaffold have adapted itself to better solve the needs of its users and evolved to accommodate the best practices and standards of the Python ecosystem.
+    Throughout its existence, PyScaffold has adapted itself to better solve the needs of its users and evolved to accommodate the best practices and standards of the Python ecosystem.
     In every single major release we offered a clear update path for our users